Battle of Sena Gallica (551): Battle

-As the two fleets were almost equal, the two Gothic commanders, Indulf and Gibal (the former a renegade retainer of Belisarius), resolved to meet the Romans in battle immediately, and sailed to meet them.
+As the two fleets were almost equal in size, the two Gothic commanders, Indulf and Gibal (the former a renegade retainer of Belisarius), resolved to meet the Byzantines in battle immediately and sailed to meet them.
+Naval combat during this period was dominated by missile exchanges and boarding actions, while warships with rams, typical of Classical antiquity, were less frequent and disappeared from the seventh century onward.
+In this form of combat, experience in the ability to maintain a formation of ships was essential.